 I had preached many sermons on stories from scripture about the drama and mystery surrounding fertility, pregnancy, birth and child-rearing before I had much personal experience in the matter.
 Now that I have 2 children of my own I understand in a new way the enduring power and import of those stories.
 In my journey as a parent, I am fortunate to have been companioned by many wise and supportive souls.
 I am increasingly convinced that the notion that one or two people ought to be solely responsible for the birthing and raising of a child is simply an absurd proposition.
 We were made for community.
 That, I believe, is our sacred calling and our birthright – and I’m passionate about helping children and families to find the community they need and deserve.

-By sharing and learning together we are able to feel braver, stronger, wiser, kinder and better informed.
+By sharing & learning together, we are able to feel braver, stronger, wiser, kinder & better informed.